Thermal Properties of 1847 WISE-observed Asteroids: Data and Methodology

 \subsection{Thermophysical Modeling Inputs}

-For the flux observations, we use the thermal infrared data taken by the Wide-field Infrared Survey Explorer \citep[WISE;][]{Wright10, Mainzer11} during its fully cryogenic phase between 2010 January 14 to August 6 where both the 12$\micron$ (W3) and 22$\micron$ (W4) bands were available.
+For the flux observations, we use the thermal infrared data taken by the Wide-field Infrared Survey Explorer \citep[WISE;][]{Wright10, Mainzer11} during its fully cryogenic phase between 2010 January 14 to August 6 where both the 12$\micron$ ($W3$) and 22$\micron$ ($W4$) bands were available.
 Asteroids in this time period were at most observed by WISE in two epochs, with many only having observations in a single epoch.
-We have so far restricted the TPM application to WISE observed asteroids with both W3 and W4 band data.
-By doing so, we avoid the complications of the presence of reflected sunlight in the 3.4$\micron$ (W1) and 4.6$\micron$ (W2) bands, which our TPM cannot properly model, though a number of past studies using WISE data with other models have made some use of these bands \citep[e.g.,][]{Ali-Lagoa13, Myhrvold18, Rozitis18, Jiang19, Yu21}.
+We restrict the TPM application to WISE-observed asteroids with both $W3$ and $W4$ band data.
+By doing so, we avoid the complications of the presence of reflected sunlight in the 3.4$\micron$ ($W1$) and 4.6$\micron$ ($W2$) bands, which our TPM cannot properly model, though a number of past studies using WISE data with other models have made some use of these bands \citep[e.g.,][]{Ali-Lagoa13, Myhrvold18, Rozitis18, Jiang19, Yu21}.
 The inclusion of two bands additionally places greater constraints on the TPM fit and size scaling, allowing us to determine properties such as the asteroid's thermal inertia.